-4.5.5.6 Feedback control using Complementary Filters
+4.5.5.6 FEEDBACK CONTROL USING COMPLEMENTARY FILTERS

-A control architecture utilizing complementary filters to shape the closed-loop transfer functions was proposed during the detail design phase.
+A control architecture based on complementary filters to shape the closed-loop transfer functions was proposed during the detail design phase.
 Experimental validation of this architecture using the NASS is presented herein.